If you are a church leader there will probably come a time when a member asks you about a church member business directory.

 Be aware that a church business directory may be sending an unintended message.

-This mis-perception can lead to all kinds of problems so make a point of providing clear communication about the church not endorsing any member run business.
+This misperception can lead to all kinds of problems so make a point of providing clear communication about the church not endorsing any member-run business.

 4. Maintaining Current Information

-Member directories can be complex and an administrative nightmare with regards to collecting information and ensuring information is accurate and up to date.
-Additionally, this may not be the best use of a church’s limited resources.
+Member directories can be complex and an administrative nightmare regarding collecting information and ensuring information is accurate and up to date.

 Possible Solutions

-Create a Business Page On Church Website
+Create a Business Page on the Church Website

 Add a church member business page to your website where members can create an account and a business profile page.